-The industrial sector continues to demonstrate resiliency through the COVID-19 pandemic.
-The pandemic has accelerated consumers' long-term shift to e-commerce, and this shift has allowed demand for industrial space to remain stable.
-When compared against the other three core real estate sectors, the industrial sector is best positioned to weather the continued economic uncertainty caused by the COVID-19 pandemic.
-Adaptive reuse of existing spaces, as well as new development of more modern industrial spaces are expected to increase throughout 2021 to stay on par with projected demand.
+The industrial sector has continued to remain resilient through the third quarter of 2021, despite the challenges of the COVID-19 pandemic.
+The pandemic has accelerated consumers' long-term shift to e-commerce, and this shift has caused demand for industrial space to rise.
+When compared against the other three core real estate sectors, the industrial sector remains best positioned to weather the continued economic uncertainty caused by the COVID-19 pandemic.
+Adaptive reuse of existing spaces, as well as new development of more modern industrial spaces are expected to continue for the remainder of 2021 to stay on par with projected demand.

-The national industrial availability rate decreased slightly in the second quarter of 2021 to 5.1%, down from 5.4% in the prior quarter, as reported by CoStar.
-The average vacancy rate of the industrial properties held by the Account dropped from 5.1% in the first quarter of 2021 to 4.0% in the second quarter of 2021, due to the acquisition of two new properties, each of which are 100% occupied, as well as new leases.
+The national industrial availability rate held steady at 5.1% from the second quarter of 2021 through third quarter, as reported by CoStar.
+The average vacancy rate of the industrial properties held by the Account dropped from 4.0% in the second quarter of 2021 to 2.7% in the third quarter of 2021, due to new leases.